 - Courses taken at a regionally accredited two-year college or community college are acceptable.

-- CLEP, correspondence, online and CPA review courses count for credit as long as you receive credit for such courses at a regionally accredited institution.
+- CLEP, correspondence, online and CPA review courses count for credit as long as you receive credit for such courses when transferring them in to the regionally accredited institution that grants your degree.

 2. Take The Uniform CPA Exam